 What is IQ?

 An IQ score, or the Intelligence Quotient of a person is the measure of the intelligence of a person and is therefore based on general life, the aptitude of the person, and various test results and thus is very relative in nature.
-For example, if my score in LSAT is very high but I have scored a low score in my GMAT or SAT or any other competitive test then my IQ through my LSAT score is not my correct IQ.
-Neither is my IQ through the GMAT or SAT test results my correct IQ.
+For example, if my score in LSAT is very high but I have scored a low score in my GMAT or SAT or any other competitive test, then my IQ through my LSAT result is not my correct IQ.
+Neither is my IQ through the GMAT or SAT test's results my correct IQ.
 So what exactly is my correct IQ?

 IQ is the analysis of an individual`s intelligence based on all available data about the individual.
 Tests that he/she may have taken, measure only the intelligence quotient or the IQ score of the person in relation to the test and the subjects associated with the test.

 Therefore, what is LSAT IQ?

 IQ based only on the LSAT test's score is a subjective measure only and cannot be your general IQ.
 Having said that though, this test's score can sometimes be related to the general IQ of an individual because at the end of the day he/ she has answered the test using his/her intelligence.
 Because the LSAT is not an easy test and along with being a test of knowledge also tests skills and general aptitude, to a certain extent, the analysis of the intelligence of the person, can be done through his/her scores.

 When we talk about the method of calculation of an individual's intelligence through these scores, we come across many schools of thought and all of them are equally justified in their own regard.